 - 30.1.
-It is the responsibility of the teacher to report or request an absence under Article G.30 in accordance with the following procedures: submit the electronic leave notification - notify Principal - 30.2.
-The District shall grant a teacher short term leave with cost of TTOC deducted to a maximum of five (5) days for religious observance. - [NOTE: See Addendum A Memorandum of Agreement re: Religious Leave]
+It is the responsibility of the teacher to report or request an absence under Article G.30 in accordance with the following procedures: - submit the electronic leave notification - notify Principal - 30.2.
+The District shall grant a teacher short term leave with cost of Teacher Teaching on Call (TTOC) deducted to a maximum of five (5) days for religious observance.

+[Note: See Addendum A - Memorandum of Agreement - Religious Leave.]